nf-core/rangeland/docs/usage.md

 ### Resolution

 Resolution of satellite imagery defines the real size of a single pixel.
-As an example, a resolution of 30 meters indicates that a single pixel in the data covers a 30x30 meters square of the earths surface.
+As an example, a resolution of 30 meters indicates that a single pixel in the data covers a 30x30 meters square of the earth's surface.
 Users can customize the resolution that FORCE should assume.
 This does not necessarily have to match the resolution of the supplied data.
 FORCE will treat imagery as having the specified resolution.
 However, passing a resolution not matching the satellite data might lead to unexpected results.
 Resolution is specified in meters.

 A custom resolution can be passed using: